 A21= standard household bulb with a diameter (at its widest point) of 2.6'' and a length of 5.25''

 The part of the bulb that you screw into a lamp or fixture is called the base.
 Standard light bulbs will always use a so-called E26 (medium) screw-in base.

 Next up is the Reflector flood lamp, or R-shaped lamp.
 The "R" stands for reflector and refers to how the light is reflected inside the bulb.

-Whereas our preceding standard A-shape bulbs give off light in all directions, reflectors are shaped to direct light downward, with an inner reflector accentuating the light beam.
-These are most commonly used in recessed light fixtures but can also be used in tracks or elsewhere for a spotlight effect.
+Whereas our preceding standard A-shape bulbs give off light in all directions, making them perfect for your standard and typical desk, table, or floor lamp, reflectors are "directional" lights, with an inner reflector accentuating the light beam downward.
+R-shape reflector floods are most commonly used in overhead recessed can light fixtures but can also be used in tracks.

 As before, the digits after the letter refer to how wide the bulb is at its widest diameter.

 R20 = flood-shaped bulb with a diameter of 2.5'' and a length of 3.8''.
 Used in recessed can fixtures with a diameter of 3''- 3.5''

 R25 = flood-shaped bulb with a diameter of 3.1'' and a length of 4.3''.
 Used in recessed can fixtures with a diameter of 3.5''-4''

 R30 = flood-shaped bulb with a diameter of 3.75'' and a length of 5.25''.
 Used in recessed can fixtures with a diameter of 5''- 6''